MicrosoftDocs/fabric-docs/docs/admin/admin-roles.md

 # Understand Microsoft Fabric roles

+To be a Microsoft Fabric admin for your organization, you must be in one of the following roles:

+* Power BI administrator

+* Power Platform administrator

+* Global administrator.

-To administer Power BI for your organization, you must be in one of the following roles: Power BI administrator, Power Platform administrator, or global administrator.
-Microsoft 365 user administrators assign users to the Power BI administrator or Power Platform administrator roles in the Microsoft 365 admin center, or by using a PowerShell script.
+Microsoft 365 user admins assign users to the Power BI administrator or Power Platform administrator roles in the Microsoft 365 admin center, or by using a PowerShell script.
 For more information, see [Assign roles to user accounts with PowerShell](/office365/enterprise/powershell/assign-roles-to-user-accounts-with-office-365-powershell).

 Users in Power BI administrator and Power Platform administrator roles have full control over org-wide Power BI settings and administrative features, except for licensing.
 Once a user is assigned an administrator role, they can access the [Power BI admin portal](service-admin-portal.md).
 There, they have access to org-wide usage metrics and can control org-wide usage of Power BI features.
 These admin roles are ideal for users who need access to the Power BI admin portal without also granting those users full Microsoft 365 administrative access.

-> [!NOTE]
-> In the Power BI documentation, *Power BI administrator* refers to users in either the Power BI administrator or Power Platform administrator roles.
-The documentation makes it clear when the global administrator role is required for a task.

-## Considerations and limitations

-The Power BI administrator and Power Platform administrator roles don't provide the following capabilities:

-* Ability to modify users and licenses within the Microsoft 365 admin center.

-* Access to the audit logs.
-For more information, see [Track user activities in Power BI](service-admin-auditing.md).

-These capabilities require Microsoft 365 admin role assignments.

 ## Assign users to an admin role in the Microsoft 365 admin center